 According to a recent survey conducted by the Anxiety and Depression Association of America (or ADAA), 36% of individuals who suffer from Social Anxiety Disorder will endure symptoms for over 10 years before seeking professional assistance!

 We get it.

 If you have Social Anxiety Disorder, what could seem worse than talking about your problems with a virtual stranger?
-However, once you make that initial leap, the hardest hurdle is forever behind you!
-Counseling for Social Anxiety Disorder can assist you not only to forge lasting and meaningful relationships, but also, to maximize your potential in the academic and professional realms.
+However, once you make that initial leap, the hardest hurdle is behind you!
+Counseling for Social Anxiety Disorder can not only help you not only forge lasting and meaningful relationships, but can also help you maximize your potential in the academic and professional realms.

 - Cognitive Behavioral Therapy: Analyzing and adapting the thoughts (or cognitions) that underpin your fear of social situations and instilling coping mechanisms to soothe social anxiety or panic in generalized or specific social scenarios

 - Exposure Therapy: For severe anxiety, interacting with others in social scenarios that are usually avoided to prevent panic and learning how to abate anxiety in the targeted situations